Rhus coriaria: Uses

 The fruit has a sour taste; dried and crushed, it is a popular spice in the Middle East, used especially in the spice mixture za'atar.
 Immature fruits and seeds are also eaten.
 Mature fruits were also known well before lemons to the Europeans since the times of the ancient Romans, who appreciated its sourness and used it in vinaigrettes like lemons in modern times.
-It is traditionally used and also clinically investigated for lipid lowering effects.
+It is traditionally used and also clinically investigated for lipid lowing effects.

 The leaves and the bark were traditionally used in leather tanning and contain tannic acid.

 Dyes of various colours, red, yellow, black, and brown, can be made from different parts of the plant.

 Oil extracted from the seeds can be used to make candles.